OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Explanations

 A (Incorrect): This is a frequent mistake.
-A download URL or hosting domain (like GitHub or GitLab) only tells you where a copy of the code was stored; it does not legally identify the underlying copyright holders or authors licensing the software.
+A download URL or hosting domain (like GitHub or GitLab) only tells you where a copy of the code was stored; it does not necessarily identify the underlying copyright holders or authors licensing the software.

-B (Correct): This is correct because when direct license files are unclear or missing, looking into nested copyright notices, author names, attribution text, and headers inside the actual source code is the standard way to verify code provenance and identify who licenses the software.
+B (Correct): This is correct because when direct license files are unclear or missing, looking into nested copyright notices, author names, attribution text, and headers inside the actual source code is a standard way to verify code provenance and identify who licenses the software.

 C (Incorrect): Technical parameters such as compilation properties, file sizes, and dependency counts are helpful for performance debugging and software optimization.
-However, they contain zero legal metadata regarding ownership or licensing terms.
+However, they contain zero metadata regarding ownership or licensing terms.

 D (Incorrect): Commercial procurement contracts, marketing write-ups, and accounting receipts are financial and corporate onboarding artifacts.
 They track business transactions rather than the internal open source notices embedded within the software itself.